-Boise State utilizes Google Analytics to collect data about how our website audience interacts with our content.
+Boise State utilizes Google Analytics to collect data about the performance of our web content and how our website audience interacts with our content.
 We can use this data to improve the user experience on our site and better communicate our message.

 - Information about your website audience like where they are located, how many new and returning visitors you have, how often they visit your website and what devices they use to view your web content.

-- If people are finding your site through search or by following a link from another site.
+- If people are finding your site through search, a campaign URL or by following a link from another site.

 - What users do once they find your site, including pages with the most pageviews and the top entry and exit pages for your site.